SWPhantom/Rainus/README.md

 [Amazon](https://www.amazon.com/dp/B07RVFZ3F3)

 * Perfboards/PCBs/etc
-TODO
+JLCPCB-manufactured PCBs to mount our breakout boards on.

-This is a collaboration with [George](https://github.com/kxygk), in order to help with his Typhoon PhD research in Thailand.
+This is a collaboration with [George](https://github.com/kxygk), in order to help with his Monsoons PhD research in Thailand.